natshere/ScriptedCaptureTheFlag/README.md

 ### All
 * ~~ToDo: Ensure adequate comments~~
+* ToDo: When user is created, update user_points table with 0 points
 * ToDo: Add more exception handling
 * ToDo: Clean/Optimize script
 * ToDo: Create front-end for interacting with scripts and tracking of player scores.